Thursday, April 18, 2013

 Adhemar de Barros was the candidate who got most of the 'real stars' (meaning real popular acts) like singers Marlene, Emilinha Borba, Eladyr Porto, Nelson Gonçalves and song-writers like Herivelto Martins, Ataulpho Alves and Humberto Teixeira.

-Presidential election of 3 October 1955 in which moderate-Left candidates Juscelino Kubitschek won the Presidency and João Goulat won the Vice-Presidency running on separate tickets.
+Presidential election on 3rd October 1955, in which moderate-Left candidates Juscelino Kubitschek won the Presidency and João Goulat won the Vice-Presidency running on separate tickets.

 No comments: